sjmf/tgrains-crop-model/server/templates/docs.md

 * text: String.
 The comment body.
 * author: String.
 The author's name.
+* email: String.
+The author's email address (may be NULL for social medial login)

 POST body MAY also include the following variable: